 When I reviewed the first episode of season two, I proclaimed that I was not a fair-weather Walking Dead fan.
 But, after "Vouloir, C’est Pouvoir," like Losang, my faith in the show is waning.
 With inconsistent and unforgivable, recycled plot choices, I don’t know if this episode was pointless, aimless, or just plain – less.
 Let me explain.

 The show’s premise: Daryl Dixon goes missing.
 He ends up in France.
 He finds people, passion, and purpose in protecting Laurent.
-Laurent as the possibly immune savior was a novel storyline so well done.
-However, other than fulfilling a promise to fans, the showrunner has been ham-handed with making Carol part of Daryl's mission to rescue Laurent.
-My hope was that Carol’s journey in season two would be an internal one toward healing.
+Laurent as the possibly immune savior was a novel storyline - so, well done.
+However, besides fulfilling a promise to fans, the showrunner has been ham-handed with making Carol part of Daryl's mission to rescue Laurent.
+I hoped that Carol’s journey in season two would be internal toward healing.
 However, besides Carol repeatedly seeing Sophia stumble from the barn, it appears that her coming to terms with Sophia's death has stalled.
 For example, she tries not to tell Daryl the truth about how she got Ash to fly her to France, saying: "I may have embellished the facts."
 When she finally tells him that she used Sophia as her motivation, she tells Daryl… “I don’t even know where it came from.”
 Of course, she knew.
 A second later, she admits, “I made up something I wish were true.
 He had a son.”
 Daryl pushes Carol to tell Ash the truth, which I doubt she would have done otherwise.
-Daryl and Isabelle were doing fine protecting Laurent, so Carol’s presence in France in this regard seems aimless.
+Daryl and Isabelle were fine protecting Laurent, so Carol’s presence in France seemed aimless.

 “Vouloir, C’est Pouvoir” – THE WALKING DEAD DARYL DIXON THE BOOK OF CAROL, Pictured: Melissa McBride as Carol Peletier.
 Photo: Emmanuel Guimier/AMC AMC @2024 AMC Inc. All Rights Reserved